Domain Generalisation for Object Detection under Covariate and Concept Shift: Proposed Method

+Since the additional $|\mathbf{D}|$ classifiers $\bar{F}$ and $\bar{\gamma}_D$ are domain-specific, there is a high likelihood that they can prevent the learning of domain invariant features, which is against the goal of domain generalisation.
+But at the same time, the inclusion of the $\gamma'_D$ classifiers can help in overcoming the instability introduced by the $\gamma_D$ classifiers.
+Hence, an effective strategy for training these domain-specific classifiers is of crucial importance.
+To this end, we initially freeze $\phi$ and train each of the $\gamma'_D$ classifiers by using data from domain $D$.
+This step will aid the domain-specific classifiers to learn only domain invariant features.
+In the next step, we fix all $|\mathbf{D}|$ parameters $\gamma_D'$ and fine tune $\phi$ so that a sample $I_D$ from domain $D$ is classified accurately by all $\gamma^{'}_{D' \neq D}$.

-where $\alpha_5$ is the regularisation constant associated with the additional $N$ domain specific classifiers $\{T^{\dagger}_D\}$.
-The complete training procedure is described in Algorithm \ref{alg:Alg1}, where we optimise the main detector to achieve domain invariant bounding box prediction performance; which is further used for achieving class-conditional invariance.
+Algorithm \ref{alg:Alg1} shows a complete DG trainer to minimise $\mathcal{L}$ of Eq.~\eqref{eq:final_main_loss}, which optimises the main detector to achieve domain invariant bounding box prediction performance; which is further used for achieving class-conditional invariance.

+A block diagram implementing the algorithm is given in Fig.~\ref{fig:proposed_block_diagram}.
+Compared against any generic object detector (one or two-stage), it introduces two new modules related to class-conditional invariance and bounding box invariance, which aid to optimise the feature extractor, in order to map the input images into feature vectors so that the detection is consistent across multiple domains.
+The min-max optimisation is a form of adversarial learning which may be implemented by GRLs \cite{ganin2016domain}, which simply flip the sign of the error terms during loss backpropagation.